ssciwr/Python-best-practices-course/Material_Part1_PEP/README.md

 For example:
 ```
 def area_circ(r_in ):
-    """Calculates the area of a circle with given radius.
+    """Calculate the area of a circle with given radius.

     :Input: The radius of the circle (float, >=0).
     :Returns: The area of the circle (float)."""